 Is there a teenager at home this summer in your neighborhood?
 Maybe he could do the grocery shopping for your family on the weekdays at work or give your relative a lift to the mall.

 Often children enjoy reading aloud to seniors: it helps their reading skills and creates a cross-generational friendship enjoyed by both.
+It’s a fantastic idea to document their childhood memories to make them feel at ease with you.

 5. Get Professional Assistance